hakcat/hakcat/README.md

 - 📫 How to reach me: ...aravindalokam.com
 - 😄 Pronouns: ...
 Hakcat 007
 - ⚡ Fun fact: ...
 Will update...

+-->
+- 👩‍🎓 I'm currently studying Electrical Engineering at the Indian Institute of Technology (IIT), at Kanpur.
+- 🕵️‍♀️ I specialise in Signal Processing and Communication Engineering probblems.
+- 💬 Ask me about ...Electronic gadgets, rooting, custom roms, etc..
+- ⚡ Fun fact: I'm an INTJ.
+At times I develop OCD 👨‍🦱😶
+-